tefra/xsdata/docs/data-types.rst

 ==========

-There is a global converter factory that is used during data binding between python and and to xml/json documents.
+There is a global converter factory that is used during data binding between python and xml/json documents.

 The converter ships with multiple adapters and will attempt to convert values according to the provided list of possible types but in case of an error it will